 Henna has been used for centuries to change hair color as people’s primary dyeing agent.
 It is free of peroxide and not ammonia-based like many current products on the market.
 The natural henna dye will make your hair very glossy, shiny, as well as providing a very natural looking red tint.
 The henna also provides permanent color.

 As time has gone by, companies have come up with different color options within the henna spectrum, so you have different color options with the same henna hair color benefits.
-If you are a fan of using natural hair products, then going with henna hair color is the best choice for you.

 - Purchase your henna.
 Henna can be purchased in the powder form that would typically be used for body art.
 You want to buy enough for the length of hair that you have.
 Typically, 100 to 500 grams will do.